Creamy, savory, smoky eggplant dip with tahini, garlic, and citrus, my family’s authentic baba ganoush recipe is a must-try!

 - As a side to grilled lamb chops or chicken kabobs

 - To create the perfect dinner bowl!
-Add baba ganoush next to your favorite protein and a side salad for the perfect dinner bowl (something like I did with chicken shawarma bowls here).
+Add baba ganoush next to your favorite protein and a side salad for the perfect dinner bowl, as I did in these chicken shawarma bowls.

 Baba Ganoush Recipe